Itor-Carlos/Finance_Manager-API/README.md

 # Finance_Manager-API
-API REST for the Finance Manager application
+API REST for the Finance Manager application (not complet yet)

 ## Project link on heroku: https://finance-manager-spring-api.herokuapp.com